Fire Shark: Development

 Fire Shark's development process and history was recounted between 1989 and 2012 through Japanese publications such as Shooting Gameside by former Toaplan composer Masahiro Yuge.
 Yuge acted as the game's composer, with Shintarō Nakaoka serving as artist, while both Sanae Nitō and Yuko Tataka were also involved in the production as designers, though none of the members in the development team were credited as such in neither version of the game.

 The team wanted to convey "the same strengths" as its predecessor, Flying Shark, by adding elements like the flamethrower as a way to promote the game, with Yuge stating that the weapon acted as a successor to the blue laser in 1989's Truxton.
-However, Yuge later stated regrets in recent years for not balancing the game's difficulty for both arcade owners and players.
+Yuge later stated that he regretted not balancing the game's difficulty for both arcade owners and players.
 The development team settled on using the word "same" when coming up for the project's title, which translates to "shark" in Japanese to convey a strong animal sound.
 Nakaoka was also responsible for drawing the crowd during the takeoff sequence at the beginning of the game that was, according to Yuge, later animated during their leisure for diversion.

 Release

-Fire Shark was first released in arcades by Toaplan, in Japan on November 2, 1989 and then in Europe later the same year, followed by a North American release by Romstar in March 1990.
-On 21 October 1989, an album containing music from the title was co-published exclusively in Japan by Scitron and Pony Canyon.
-In October 1990, a Sega Genesis port of Fire Shark developed in-house by Toaplan was first released in North America by DreamWorks, which was a division of Toy Soldiers, Inc. It was released for the Mega Drive in Japan by Toaplan on 2 November of the same year, while Sega distributed the title across Europe in December 1991.
-The port stays faithful to the original arcade release and included a harder difficulty setting but has a number of key differences such as having a smaller color palette that lead to sprites being recolored in different ways, along with other presentation and gameplay changes from the original version.
+Fire Shark was first released in arcades by Toaplan in Japan on 2 November 1989, then in Europe later the same year, followed by a North American release by Romstar in March 1990.
+In October 1989, an album containing music from the title was co-published exclusively in Japan by Scitron and Pony Canyon.
+In October 1990, a Sega Genesis port of Fire Shark developed in-house by Toaplan was first released in North America by DreamWorks, which was a division of Toy Soldiers, Inc. It was released for the Mega Drive in Japan by Toaplan on 2 November of the same year, while Sega published it in Europe in April 1992.
+The port is faithful to the original arcade release and includes a harder difficulty setting but has a number of key differences, such as a smaller color palette that led to sprites being recolored in different ways, along with other presentation and gameplay changes from the original version.
 To promote the Mega Drive version, a TV advert was aired in Japan.
-A version for the Sharp X68000 was in development and planned to be published by Kaneko, however despite being advertised in Japanese publications such as Oh!X, this version was never released to the market for unknown reasons.
+A version for the Sharp X68000 was in development and planned to be published by Kaneko, but was never released despite being advertised in Japanese publications such as Oh!X.

 The Mega Drive/Genesis port was later re-released by independent publisher Retro-Bit in 2020.
-In 2022, the arcade version will be included in the Hishou Same!
+In 2022, the arcade version was included in the Hishou Same!
 Same!
 Same! compilation for Nintendo Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label.
-The arcade original will also be included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.
+The arcade original was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.